nestjs/docs.nestjs.com/content/guards.md

 }
 ```

-In fact, the guard which returns `false` throws `ForbiddenException`.
-If you want to return a different error response to the end-user, you should throw an exception.
+Note that behind the scenes, when a guard returns `false`, the framework throws a `ForbiddenException`.
+If you want to return a different error response, you should throw your own specific exception.
+For example:

 ```typescript
 throw new UnauthorizedException();
 ```

-Afterward, this exception can be caught by the [exception filter](/exception-filters) .
+Any exception thrown by a guard will be handled by the [exceptions layer](/exception-filters) (global exceptions filter and any exceptions filters that are applied to the current context).